Sunday, July 20, 2025

 1) that the blade has not been service sharpened.

-2) that the quality of the blade is exceptional and it could be sharpened.
+2) that the quality of the blade is exceptional and could be sharpened.

-3) that the blade is configured for added strength and is well balanced.
+3) that the blade is configured for strength and is well balanced.

 4) that the blade is ornamented/ornamental.

-5) that the guard is as sturdy as the service version and would provide equal protection.
+5) that the guard is as sturdy as a service version and would provide equal protection.

-...that this sword model was intended for--or could be used--in action.
+...whether this sword model was designed or intended for use in action.

 ...that this particular sword was not actually carried in combat given that it was not service sharpened.